byui-cse/cse251-course/week04/prepare.md

 Whereas a `Lock` is a "only allow one thread in at a time".
 A `Semaphore` allows multiple threads to enter an area of code.

 When a semaphore is created, you can indicate that number of concurrent threads that can be allowed "in".
 They are used to control access to data not threads.
+They are a synchronization construct whereas a lock is mutual exclusion control.

 ```python
 sem = Semaphore(count)